 One of the interesting issues when MPC and the multiplier is discussed is that quite often no mention is made of where the impulse for growth comes from.
 How, for example, does the increase in nominal incomes appear?

 Under conventional policies we know that this is attempted by applying the conventional demand analysis based on the assumptions surrounding the Aggregate Demand Model (ADM).
 The track record demonstrates a problem of traction and effectiveness of "growth policies" that have problems trading off inflation and growth or preventing low interest situations from being associated with the diversion of money into assets as opposed to productivity-enhancing investment to lower unit prices.
-Price Performance Policy provides a direct and positive incentive for firms to invest and lower unit prices because of an immediate compensation in the form of a lower PPL and bonuses.
+On the other hand, Price Performance Policy provides a direct and positive incentive for firms to invest and lower unit prices because of an immediate compensation in the form of a lower PPL and bonuses.
 This results in an immediate lowering of unit prices and enhanced real incomes as illustrated by the stepwise progression in Figure 1 B with movement, for example, by the increments "p", "q" and "r".
 Figure 2 shows these relationships in terms of the PAC Model transactional envelope.
 Thus the impulse for growth and higher employment is more effectively achieved through a policy that provides incentives that support the initiative of economic unit management and workforces.
 This to a large degree negates several aspects of the so-called stages of economic growth model3

 Hector McNeill is director of SEEL-Systems Engineering Economics Lab2